ton-society/grants-program/README.md

 ## Goals

-1. Providing funding for tools and projects benefiting the community.
+1. Providing funding for tools and projects benefiting the community without clear opportunity for commercialization.
 2. Attracting talented builders to TON Ecosystem.
 3. Serve as an emergency funding for builders or projects.
 4. Provide endorsement and media coverage to good projects.